-Modules are an integral part of the Lens Protocol: they allow profile owners to include unique, custom functionality on follow, collect and reference (i.e. mirrors and comments).
+Modules are an integral part of the Lens Protocol: they allow profile owners to include unique, custom functionality on follow, reference (i.e. mirrors, quotes and comments) and acting on a publication.
 This vastly opens the door to exciting new community-created features that greatly expand on the basic Lens Protocol social graph!

 With all that out of the way, this tutorial will guide you through the development and testing of your very own module!
 Although there are three different kinds of modules that you can build, their construction is fundamentally similar, so this should provide a good foundation.